-Retail Sales YoY in Hong Kong is expected to be 3.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Hong Kong to stand at 5.20 in 12 months time.
-In the long-term, the Hong Kong Retail Sales YoY is projected to trend around 4.40 percent in 2020, according to our econometric models.
+Retail Sales YoY in Hong Kong is expected to be -0.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Hong Kong Retail Sales YoY is projected to trend around -1.20 percent in 2023 and 4.10 percent in 2024, according to our econometric models.